William Ewart Gladstone: Final years (1894–1898)

 In 1895, at the age of 85, Gladstone bequeathed £40,000 (equivalent to approximately £ today) and much of his 32,000 volume library to found St Deiniol's Library in Hawarden, Wales.
 It had begun with just 5,000 items at his father's home Fasque, which were transferred to Hawarden for research in 1851.

-On 8 January 1896, in conversation with L.A.
-Tollemache, Gladstone explained that: "I am not so much afraid of Democracy or of Science as of the love of money.
+On 8 January 1896, in conversation with L. A. Tollemache, Gladstone explained: "I am not so much afraid of Democracy or of Science as of the love of money.
 This seems to me to be a growing evil.
-Also, there is a danger from the growth of that dreadful military spirit".
+Also, there is a danger from the growth of that dreadful military spirit."
 On 13 January, Gladstone claimed he had strong Conservative instincts and that "In all matters of custom and tradition, even the Tories look upon me as the chief Conservative that is".
 On 15 January Gladstone wrote to James Bryce, describing himself as "a dead man, one fundamentally a Peel–Cobden man".
 In 1896, in his last noteworthy speech, he denounced Armenian massacres by Ottomans in a talk delivered at Liverpool.
 On 2 January 1897, Gladstone wrote to Francis Hirst on being unable to draft a preface to a book on liberalism: "I venture on assuring you that I regard the design formed by you and your friends with sincere interest, and in particular wish well to all the efforts you may make on behalf of individual freedom and independence as opposed to what is termed Collectivism".

 In the early months of 1897, Gladstone and his wife stayed in Cannes.
 Gladstone met Queen Victoria, and she shook hands with him for (to his recollection) the first time in the 50 years he had known her.
 One of the Gladstones' neighbours observed that "He and his devoted wife never missed the morning service on Sunday ...
 One Sunday, returning from the altar rail, the old, partially blind man stumbled at the chancel step.
-One of the clergy sprang involuntarily to his assistance, but retreated with haste, so withering was the fire which flashed from those failing eyes."
+One of the clergy sprang involuntarily to his assistance but retreated with haste, so withering was the fire which flashed from those failing eyes."
 The Gladstones returned to Hawarden Castle at the end of March and he received the Colonial Premiers in their visit for the Queen's Jubilee.
 At a dinner in November with Edward Hamilton, his former private secretary, Hamilton noted that "What is now uppermost in his mind is what he calls the spirit of jingoism under the name of Imperialism which is now so prevalent".
 Gladstone riposted "It was enough to make Peel and Cobden turn in their graves".